| Previous Page | Next Page | Index

 Tons (BM): 944.

-Portsmouth 17 Jul 1785 Arrived from the Mediterranean.
+17 Jul 1785 arrived Portsmouth from the Mediterranean.

-Portsmouth 22 Sep 1785 Lord Keppel has arrived on board in preparation for a passage to the Mediterranean.
+22 Sep 1785 Lord Keppel has arrived on board at Portsmouth in preparation for a passage to the Mediterranean.

-Portsmouth 27 Sep 1785 Sailed for the Mediterranean, with Lord Keppel.
+27 Sep 1785 departed Portsmouth for the Mediterranean, with Lord Keppel.

 March 1793 captured the French privateer Aimable Liberté in the Channel.

 14 Apr 1793 Whilst with a squadron, en route for the Mediterranean, captured the San-Iago, a large Spanish galleon, under French colours and the French privateer General Dumourier, of 22 long 6-pounders and 196 men, an event which may have had some effect on the resulting war with Spain.

 Jun 1793 Phaeton and Weazle captured the French privateers Poisson Volant and General Washington in the Channel.

 14 Jul 1793 departed with the Channel fleet from St. Helen's.
 On the 18th to the west of the Scilly Isles and subsequent manoeuvres.